srirajmk/Algorithmic_trading_using_CNN/README.md

 # Algorithmic_trading_using_CNN
-Make stock trading decisions based on previous stock prices.
+Make stock trading decisions based on previous stock prices of a particular stock.
 Use CNN to analyse previous stock price data.